-When I was a little girl I was very ticklish, and my uncles used to torment me by tickling me until I either wet my pants or started to cry.
+When I was a little girl, I was very ticklish, and my uncles used to torment me by tickling me until I either wet my pants or started to cry.
 I hated it!
-I was not more than 4 when I became determined to not be ticklish any more.
-I didn’t want my uncles to have that power over me and so I announced that I was no longer ticklish, I had moments where I caved in to the laughter, but I continued to tell myself I wasn’t ticklish until one day I no longer was.
+I was not much older than four-years-old but became determined not to be ticklish anymore.
+Refusing to allow my uncles to have power over me I announced that I was no longer ticklish.
+There were moments where I caved into the laughter, but I continued to tell myself I wasn’t ticklish until one day I no longer was.
 My husband who is terribly ticklish denies that it is possible, but I firmly believe we can achieve anything set our mind to, even something as silly as not being ticklish.

 William Ernest Henley portrayed it perfectly in his poem “Invictus.”

 Black as the Pit from pole to pole,

 In the fell clutch of circumstance

 I have not winced nor cried aloud.

 My head is bloody, but unbowed.